GoodrichLab/SynAnalyzer/UserGuide.md

 ![Screenshot of the required sample metadata spreadsheet](/Assets/1_MetadataScreenshots/SampleMetadataCSV.png)

+### Outputs
+The final product of this step are the spreadsheets described above, saved in CSV format, following the naming structure shown in the Demo with a user specified, unique batch name.

-## Step 1: Setting up the batch directory
+## Step 2: Setting up the batch directory
+### Overview
 Although SynAnalyzer can be adopted to analyze a single image, it is intended to run on a batch of images that are saved in a dedicated repository that has all other required files.
 This directory should be given a unique batch name, as this helps to keep the data from unique experiments organized within a single batch.
 The bare minimum files required by SynAnalyzer, and